 - a single £375 payment per subject if they are studying a 1 year programme

-Funding will first be paid through mainstream 16 to 19 allocations for 2020 to 2021 academic year.
-These allocations will be based on full year ILR/HESA/School Census data from the 2018 to 2019 academic year.
+Funding was first paid through mainstream 16 to 19 allocations for the 2020 to 2021 academic year and will continue in 2021 to 2022.
+These allocations will be based on full year ILR/school census data from the 2019 to 2020 academic year.

 This additional funding is intended to support students’ participation in substantial level 3 programmes by ensuring providers have the resources to provide extra hours of education or other extra support where needed to deliver maths and/or English alongside level 3 qualifications.

 The purpose of this guidance is to set out the conditions under which ESFA will pay the level 3 programme maths and English payment in the 2021 to 2022 academic year allocations.
 It covers how funds will be allocated to providers to encourage improvement in maths and English attainment and encourage more students to participate in level 3 study.